orlando-paredes-hamsho/react-list-detail-view/README.md

 This will get your files up to date and you will be able to continue working.

-## To add a new slide ##
+## Watch this code live ##

-Just add a new jsx file inside of src/components/slides the loader will get it from there.
+You can see a live version of this code on http://codepen.io/orliph/pen/pgmGjr?editors=1010